kyleaoconnell22/high-level-networks-desmog/README.md

 ### Anchored Hybrid Enrichment Data
 + The AHE pipeline starts with `1_Sample_trees_AHE.R` which contains the routine for subsampling gene tree from the AHE data set using the functions in the file 'DeepQuartets_functions.R'.
 Specifically, we select one individual at random for each species.
 Then we keep a copy of each gene tree that displays these individuals and removed all other individuals.
 This left a set of gene trees with 7 taxa each.
 This is repeated 10,000 times.
 + `Obtain_DisplayedTrees_AHE.R`: This file contains the steps to obtain the backbone tree for the AHE dataset.
 This whole method was outlined in the section above.
 + `UseDeepHybrid_SNF_Dsuite.R`: This file contains the integration of the information of sNMF and Dsuite and the Deep quartet network information.
-Here we are just visualizing the integration of admixture signals across our network and other analyses from our study.
+Here we are just visualizing the integration of admixture signals across our network and other analyses from our study to create a final higher-level network.
-+